aaronpowell/aaronpowell.github.io/src/content/posts/2019-07-22-home-grown-iot-automated-devops.md

 jobs:
 ```

-I only care about the `master` branch, so I'm only triggering code on that branch itself and I'm turning off pull request builds, since I don't really want to automatically build and release PR's (hey, this is _my_ house! 😝).
-There's a few variables we'll need, mainly related to the Azure resources that we'll generate, so let's define them rather than having magic strings around the place.
+I only care about the `master` branch, so I'm only triggering code on that branch itself and I'm turning off pull request builds, since I don't want to automatically build and release PR's (hey, this is _my_ house! 😝).
+There are a few variables we'll need, mainly related to the Azure resources that we'll generate, so let's define them rather than having magic strings around the place.

 ## Optimising Builds with Jobs